• Skip to primary navigation

 Sauteed Broccolini

-Incredibly easy sauteed broccolini is a vegetable side dish that everyone in the family will love to have with dinners!
+Sauteed broccolini is a vegetable side dish that is easy to make.
+Everyone in the family will love to have with dinner!
 The tasty, tender veggie can be hard to find in stores but is totally worth grabbing every bunch on the shelves when you do find it!

 Servings: 4 servings